 Saint Paul Stops – Beyond Downtown

-Summit Ave – What was once dubbed by a famous Minnesotan as something along the lines of “miles of monstrosities,” Summit Ave. is a fun drive where you’ll see Victorian era homes which were not the most extravagant in their time.
-Today, however, this stretch of 4.5 miles of the impressive structures is the best-preserved avenue of opulent homes from that period in the country.
+Summit Ave – What was once dubbed by a famous Minnesotan as something along the lines of “miles of monstrosities,” Summit Ave. is a fun drive where you’ll see Victorian-era homes that were not the most extravagant in their time.
+Today, however, this stretch of 4.5 miles of impressive structures is the best-preserved avenue of opulent homes from that period in the country.
 An interesting sight for those enthusiastic about architecture from bygone years.

 Where to Eat in Only 48 Hours in Saint Paul

 Citizen – This revamped restaurant has a delicious new menu and serves all three meals, including late night.
-This is a convenient choice if you stay at the InterContinental Saint Paul Riverfront hotel.
 The menu includes smaller plates, fresh and interesting sides, and app boards with local meats and cheeses.

 Twin Cities Weekend Itinerary – Winter’s Best